Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Necromancer Wizard.md

   - Necromancer Wizard
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Necromancer Wizard.md|Necromancer Wizard]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 264, Volo's Guide to Monsters p.
-217*
+217, Vecna: Eve of Ruin*

 Necromancers study the interaction of life, death, and undeath.
 Some necromancers dig up or purchase corpses to create Undead servitors.
 A few instead use their powers for good, hunting Undead.